EvilDindon/ES-THEME-ARCADEPLANET/README.md

   # ** IMPORTANT SCRAPING INSTRUCTIONS **

 This theme relies on clean artwork.
-I recommand SCRAPING all your games using screenscraper with the following parametrs :
+I recommand SCRAPING all your games using SCREENSCRAPER with the following parameters :

 # IMAGE SOURCE : SCREENSHOT